-The business end is on the very bottom (the buttons, etc.), which is concealed unless you pick it up, but I always just use the app.
+The business end (the buttons, controls, etc.) is on the very bottom, which is concealed unless you pick it up, but I always just use the app.

 You can also control the selected sound (11 white noise/nature sounds to choose from) and the volume.
 Or you can mute the sound as well.

 Listen up: as a parent, I love routines.
 Routines keep our family functioning normally.
 I use the app to set the light (and sound) to pop on at 7:45 p.m., which signals to my kids that it’s time to get in bed and turn the lights off.